RoboBrainCode/Docs/README.md

     ```

- 7. Now, copy your dot files to enable oh-my-zsh and solarized vim for the new user by executing the following:
+ 7. Now, copy the dot files from an existing user to enable oh-my-zsh and solarized vim for the new user by executing the following:
     ```bash
-    sudo cp -R ~/.vimrc /home/deedy/
+    sudo cp -R /home/<existinguser>/.vimrc ~/
-    sudo cp -R ~/.zshrc /home/deedy/
+sudo cp -R /home/<existinguser>/.zshrc ~/
-    sudo cp -R ~/.oh-my-zsh /home/deedy/
+sudo cp -R /home/<existinguser>/.oh-my-zsh ~/
     ```
 Proceed to set the new user's default shell to `zsh` by running `chsh -s /bin/zsh`.